Table of Contents

 December 31, 2018

 Obviously, as stated above, I had to get my father’s important documents before I could even put him to rest.
-On New Years Eve morning, my husband and children all jumped in the car with me and off to Florida we went.
+On New Years Eve morning, my husband and I and both of our kids all jumped in the car and off to Florida we went.

 We spent several days there going through my dad’s important papers, and also packing up some of his things that we could bring back with us.
-This included his prized possession (and no, it wasn’t his brand new Cadillac that he bought earlier in the ear), which is a 1950 Ford F-1 pickup truck that my dad had been restoring.
+This included his prized possession (and no, it wasn’t his brand new Cadillac that he bought earlier in the year, that was already at my home because he drove it here in October), which is a 1950 Ford F-1 pickup truck that he had been restoring.
 It was his favorite hobby in the winter months when the weather did not permit daily laps in the pool.

-Once everything was packed up that we could fit in the truck and the car trailer was hooked up with dad’s Ford on it so that we could bring it home to Ohio, we headed back for Dad’s service.
+Once everything that we could fit in the truck was packed up and loaded, and the car trailer was hooked up with dad’s Ford on it so that we could bring it home to Ohio, we headed back for Dad’s service.

 January 9, 2019